Do Colleges Look at Middle School Grades?

 Start Saving

-College can be expensive, so it is never too early to save up.
+College can be expensive, so it’s never too early to save up.
 While financial aid and scholarships are available, many students still need to take on a lot of debt to pay for their education.
 Putting away a few dollars here and there can add up and make a difference in the long run.

 Once you get a part-time job in high school, you can start putting even more money away.
 Your future self will thank you for starting to save and practicing good saving habits.